 December, Berlin

 Knut was born on December 5, 2006, in a den at Berlin Zoo.
-He and his twin brother arrived in the night, small and white and barely formed.
-Their mother, Tosca, walked away from them.
-She did not come back.
+He and his twin brother arrived in the night, small and white and barely formed, blind and toothless and no bigger than guinea pigs.
+Their mother, Tosca, a bear who had once performed in a circus ring, walked away from them and did not come back.

 2